sebastian-mutz/fplt/README.md

 ## <span style="color:#734f96">Example</span>

-The following code modifies a colour map preset *cmap_monochrome* before creating a topographic map of europe using the *map_europe* preset.
+The following code modifies a colour map template *cmap_monochrome* before creating a topographic map of europe using the *map_europe* template.
 All templates are simple derived types with initialised values that can be overwritten, as done with *cmap_monochrome* below.
 The *fplt_map* subroutine automatically generates gmt arguments (based on  *map_europe* template) and works through a stack of gmt modules to successively build your map "behind the scenes".

 ```
 program main